JustViolin.org

 As Spiccato requires the bow hair to leave the string entirely as it bounces, it is usually used in slow or medium tempo.
 On the other hand, Sautillé (or Saltando) is used for fast passage.
 Sautillé is played in the middle of the bow with rapid successions of short bow strokes.

 It is best to play it with relaxed hand and fingers, along with some minor movements in the forearm.
-Because of the speed of the bow strokes, the bow stick would be bouncing while the bow hair stays on the string, producing short and detached notes.
+Because of the speed of the bow strokes, the bow stick would be bouncing while the bow hair stays on the string.
 An example of Sautillé bowing can be found in Carl Bohm’s Perpetuo Mobile.

 Other Types of Off-String Bow